Tuberculosis (TB)

 What is TB?

-TB is an illness caused by the germ Mycobacterium tuberculosis that usually infects the lungs.
+TB is an illness caused by the germ Mycobacterium tuberculosis that usually infects the lungs, but in some cases can spread elsewhere in the body.
 In most cases, TB germs do not make a person sick because the body’s immune system is able to control the infection.
 TB germs remain in the person’s body but are inactive and not spreading.
 People with inactive TB are not sick and cannot spread TB to others.

 How can I get tested for TB?

 A test can be done to see if you have the TB germ in your body.
 This test is called a TB skin test.
-When you have a TB skin test, a small amount of liquid called tuberculin is injected under the skin on your forearm.
+When you have a TB skin test, a small amount of liquid called Tubersol® is injected under the skin on your forearm.
 Two to three days later, you must return to have your arm checked.
-If there is a reaction (induration), it will be measured to see if it is considered positive for TB.
+If there is a reaction, it will be measured to see if it is considered positive.

 A positive TB skin test may mean that you have been infected with the TB germ at some time in your life.
 Both inactive and active TB can cause a positive TB skin test reaction.
 A few other infections can also cause a positive skin test.
 A doctor will do further tests to make sure you do not have active TB.
 These tests may include a chest x-ray and/or sputum testing.